-The four 581E inputs are balanced.
-Of course, they may be used in unbalanced configurations but for optimum system wide performance (best noise rejection) balanced operation is highly recommended, whenever possible.
-Be sure and use shielded cable for both input and output connections.
+The 305 s input is balanced.
+Of course, it may be used in unbalanced configurations, but for optimum system wide performance (best noise rejection) balanced operation is highly recommended whenever possible.
+Be sure to use shielded cable for both input and output connections.
 The wire should always be two-conductor plus shield, even for unbalanced connections.

-For balanced input signals:
+For a balanced input signal:

-- 1. Connect the incoming signal "+" (high) to the "+" INPUT terminal of the 581E. - 2.
-Connect the incoming signal "-" (low) to the "-" INPUT terminal of the 581E. - 3.
-Connect the incoming signal ground (shield) to the ground terminal of the 581E.
+- 1. Connect the incoming signal + (high) to the + INPUT terminal of the 305. - 2.
+Connect the incoming signal (low) to the INPUT terminal of the 305. - 3.
+Connect the incoming signal ground (shield) to the ground terminal of the 305.
 Repeat for all inputs.

-For unbalanced input signals, using two-conductor shielded cables:
+For an unbalanced input signal, using two-conductor shielded cables:

-- 1. Connect the incoming signal "+" (high) to the "+" INPUT terminal of the 581E.
+- 1. Connect the incoming signal + (high) to the + INPUT terminal of the 305.
 Use the red wire. - 2.
-Connect the incoming signal ground to the "-" INPUT terminal of the 581E.
+Connect the incoming signal ground to the INPUT terminal of the 305.
 Use the black wire. - 3.
-Connect the cable shield at the ground connection of the 581E only.
+Connect the cable shield at the ground connection of the 305 only.

-If you experience hum or noise, make sure that both the 581E and the device which you are feeding are grounded on the same AC mains circuit.
-If this is not the source of the noise problem, you must isolate the unbalanced output from the balanced input with an audio transformer or "matchbox."
+If you experience hum or noise, make sure that both the 305 and the device which you are feeding to the 305 s input are grounded on the same AC mains circuit.
+If this is not the source of the noise problem, you must isolate the unbalanced output from the balanced input with an audio transformer or matchbox.